Fish-man: The legend

 According to Feijoo, legend has it that around 1650 there lived in Liérganes, a small village in Cantabria, northern Spain, a couple named Francisco de la Vega and María del Casar.
-The couple had four sons, and when the father died, the mother, lacking of means, decided to send one of her sons to Bilbao so that he could learn a trade as a carpenter.
-This son, who according to Feijoo was called Francisco de la Vega Casar, lived in Bilbao as a carpenter till 1674 when, on Saint John's day eve, he went with some friends to swim in Bilbao's estuary.
+The couple had four sons, and when the father died, the mother, lacking means, decided to send one of her sons to Bilbao so that he could learn a trade as a carpenter.
+This son, who according to Feijoo was called Francisco de la Vega Casar, lived in Bilbao as a carpenter till 1674 when, on Saint John's Day Eve, he went with some friends to swim in Bilbao's estuary.
 Although he was allegedly a good swimmer, the currents of the river took him and he could not get back to the shore.
 He was last seen swimming away into the sea, and it was thought that he had drowned.

-However, five years later, in 1679, while some fishers where seafaring in the bay of Cadiz, in southern Spain, they noticed that a strange-looking creature had become entangled with their fishing nets, and was trying to fight his way out.
+However, five years later, in 1679, while some fishers were seafaring in the Bay of Cadiz, in southern Spain, they noticed that a strange-looking creature had become entangled with their fishing nets, and was trying to fight its way out.
 Although they tried to capture it, the creature was able to set itself free.
-During the following weeks, several local fishermen reported having seen the creature, until in the end they were able to capture it by tricking it with loaves of bread.
-When they got the creature on board, they found that it had indeed a human shape: it looked like a young man, of white skin and thin red hair.
+During the following weeks, several local fishermen reported having seen the creature, until in the end, they were able to capture it by tricking it with loaves of bread.
+When they got the creature on board, they found that it had indeed a human shape: it looked like a young man, with white skin and thin red hair.
 However, he also showed some fish-like signs, such as a strip of scales that went down from his throat to his stomach, another one that covered his spine, and what seemingly were gills around his neck.